Code-Institute-Submissions/user-centric-frontend-development-milestone-project-6/README.md

 ### Deployment

-This project was developed using the Cloud9 IDE and deployed to the online repository GitHub.
+This project was developed using the Cloud9 IDE and deployed to the online repository GitHub using Bash.